TamarCurry/Poncho/README.md

 Poncho is a basic foundation for creating game frameworks.

+The idea behind Poncho is that you can hook whatever backend into the library to handle rendering and updating your game.
+The most essential functions and interactions will be handled via the App static class.

-By itself, Poncho does nothing - you'll need to implement a few required interfaces in another framework of your choice and hook them into Poncho (for example, Monogame).
+By itself, Poncho does nothing - you'll need to implement a few required interfaces in using another framework of your choice and hook them into Poncho (for example, Monogame).

 To do so, create a class that implements IGameApp.
 Then, pass that class or instance of that class into App.Init().